Luzerne County Courthouse Earns John Canning & Co. a 2018 Trumbauer Award

 The 2018 Trumbauer Award, given by the Philadelphia chapter of the Institute of Classical Architecture & Art, was accepted for the Canning Co. by project manager David Gough.

-Canning Co.’s project team attended the gala event held at the Union League of Philadelphia, another historic national landmark along with key members from the county and project architect team, A+E Group.
+John Canning & Co.’s project team attended the gala event held at the Union League of Philadelphia, another historic national landmark along with key members from the county and project architect team, A+E Group.

 Over the years water damage, mold, mildew and unsuccessful repair attempts had assaulted the historic fabric making its preservation urgent.
 People with business in the building were being protected from falling pieces of delaminating plaster by netting draped across the rotunda.